There’s an old Vaudeville gag that I’m fond of, which—usually inside of a wider context—generally goes something like this.

 So, now let’s extend the simile.
 Imagine if smelling someone else’s odor made you stink, too, and you should be able to visualize the problem.

-Now, rather than imagining everybody with a “stench cloud” surrounding them, imagine everybody a corona (I told you I don’t have shame, not even enough to not hit the same joke twice) of virus, one that can not only give or receive the virus, but can also transfer it to another corona.
+Now, rather than imagining everybody with a “stench cloud” surrounding them, imagine that everybody has a corona (I told you I don’t have shame, not even enough to not hit the same joke twice) of virus, one that can not only give or receive the virus, but can also transfer it to another corona.
 The further apart we’re able keep those clouds, the easier it is to limit problems.

 It’s an emergency, so you fill your gas tank and buy up as much milk, bread, toilet paper, and hand sanitizer as you can.
 Oh, and order all the masks you can find online—even the kind made for carpenters that have too big a mesh to protect you from anything smaller than sawdust—because news outlets inexplicably ran surprisingly racist pictures of various anonymous Asian men wearing them in their coverage.
 Aaaaaaah!
 Aaaaaaah?
 Wait.
 That doesn’t quite work in text.
 Hang on, all the browsers should support HTML audio, at this point..